bowmanjd/pscargastalk/slides/slides.md

 ---

-## Use case #1
+## Not a "coder"?
+This could be where you start...

-- You "have a friend" who could use a little more automation
+- The attraction of automating the repetive and/or error-prone stuff
-- Some of what they need to automate is Windows...
+- Powershell is intended to be human readable and writable
-- ...or they struggle with bash 🤭😲🧑‍💻
+- Powershell is shareable, repeatable

 <!--

 There are a lot of people who do not write code.
 Who do not think they can write code.
 And they start because they want to make their system administration a little easier.
 And Powershell is that gentle on-ramp for writing computer programs to make life better.

-In addition, and I recognize this is probably controversial, there are people who might not pick up bash, but they might just pick up Powershell.
-The same argument could be made for Python or Ruby.
-Or a newer shell like fish, Nushell, etc.
+People who might not pick up bash or Python or Ruby, might just pick up Powershell.

 -->